jumezurike/AfaPrincipleSixteen/README.md

 ![alt text](https://github.com/jumezurike/AfaPrincipleSixteen/blob/main/Afastring.png "Sample casted string")

 What you see is rascally encoded so that a lay man will never understand its dual nature.
 It will remind you of the truth table or permutation and combination of a chance in all possibilities.
 This is where machine learning comes in as a harbinger of artificial intelligence (AI).
 The work already done serves as the lookup table handed down to us by our ancestors: They where the first to study this.
-We now have all we need for all the possibilities which has non-colloquial high level language that could be understood by those who understand and speak the Afa language.- It is possible to begin the formulation into modern high level languages that will enhance our predictions of the future thereby impacting humanity to a large extent.
+We now have all we need for all the possibilities which has non-colloquial high level language understood by those who practise the Afa language.- It is possible to begin the formulation into modern high level languages to enhance our predictions of the future thereby impacting humanity to a large extent.
 We can understand from the konwledge of arithematic.
 We know that every set casted has a negative dimension to it.
 That is the balance of odd and even; positive and negative; yin and yang in nature.

 ### Take for example 4 bit-wise representation of the combination from the outcome: